thegetty/quire-docs/README.md

 Quire is a modern, multi-format publishing framework designed to create books as authoritative and enduring as print, and as vibrant and feature-rich as the web, from a single set of plain text files.
 All without ever signing-up for an account, paying a fee, or setting up and maintaining a complicated server.

+Quire is a tool for publishing professionals and private individuals with an interest in digital publishing and everyone in between.
+Quire’s versatility lends itself to a variety of projects and users of all technology levels.

+Quire aims to streamline the digital publication process to create multi-faceted and sustainable books in multiple formats.

+As an open-source framework, Quire provides a cost-friendly alternative to digital publishing that is inclusive of a variety of features and customization that allows for the realization of projects in a user-friendly manner.
+Quire allows for greater preservation and digital distribution of works in a simplified format that lends itself to user accessibility.

 Quire books are scholarly, visual, and built for discoverability and longevity.
 They feature:

 - Page-level citation